Early childhood and primary school teacher

 Blanquerna-URL - Carrer del Císter, 34.
 08022 Barcelona

 School of Psychology, Education and Sport Science

-The degree in Early Childhood Education is aimed at students who know that working alongside youngsters is their true vocation.
+The degree in Early Childhood Education is intended for students who know that working alongside youngsters is their true vocation.
 People who enjoy working with children from 0 to 6 years old.
-Students who have a high school diploma or who have already done advanced vocational training in early childhood education, and who are patient, curious, sensitive and eager to share and work as a team, and who, knowing the transformative power of the school, want to work for equal opportunities for all children.
+Persons who have a high school diploma or who have already done advanced vocational training in Early Childhood Education, and who are patient, curious, sensitive and eager to share and work as a team, and who, knowing the transformative power of the school, want to work for equal opportunities for all children.

-It will allow you to drive advances and pedagogical practices in educational cycles from 0 to 3 years old (nursery school or kindergarten).
+It will allow them to drive advances and pedagogical practices in educational cycles from 0 to 3 years old (nursery school or kindergarten).

 From schools (public, private, charter), administrations and different services and institutions.